tangshuang/nautil/docs/concepts.md

 There is no strict defination of **Two Way Binding**.
 In short, it is about a reactive proposal between view and model, which describes [when changing model changes the view and changing the view changes the model](https://medium.com/front-end-weekly/what-is-2-way-data-binding-44dd8082e48e).

 In react, data only goes one way, from parent component to child component by passing props.
 And the main vioce in its community is immutable data.
 However, it is not comfortable when we are going to build a intertwined application.
 In fact, redux is not good enough to solve the problem, it is to complex to write many non-business codes.
-We want easy way.
+We want an easy way.

 In Nautil, we can use Two Way Binding.
 Let's have a look: